ericrq/ericrq/README-ENG.md

 <div align="justify">

-Meu primeiro projeto em Desenvolvimento Web exibe dados sobre COVID-19 em tabela, vídeos informativos, perguntas e respostas.
-Feito com HTML e CSS.
+My first project in Web Development displays data about COVID-19 in a table, informative videos, questions and answers.
+Made with HTML and CSS.

 </div>